West Anglia Main Line: History

-By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the Eastern Counties Railway.
+By the 1860s, the railways in East Anglia were in financial trouble and most were leased to the Eastern Counties Railway.
 Although they wished to amalgamate formally, they could not obtain government agreement for this until 1862, when the Great Eastern Railway (GER) was formed by amalgamation.

-The opening of the Great Northern and Great Eastern Joint Railway in 1882 saw the Great Eastern open up a direct link with coal-producing areas in Nottinghamshire and South Yorkshire joining the line north of Cambridge at Chesterton Junction, generally routed to the large marshalling yards at Temple Mills.
+The opening of the Great Northern and Great Eastern Joint Railway in 1882 saw the Great Eastern open up a direct link with coal-producing areas in Nottinghamshire and South Yorkshire, joining the line north of Cambridge at Chesterton Junction, generally routed to the large marshalling yards at Temple Mills.

-Following the grouping in 1923 the line became part of the London & North Eastern Railway.

-In 1948 following nationalisation the line passed to British Railways Eastern Region.
+Following Grouping in 1923, the line became part of the London & North Eastern Railway.
+In 1948, following nationalisation, the line passed to British Railways' Eastern Region.

-In 1952 the branch from Elsenham to Thaxted (known as the "Gin & Toffee Line") closed to passengers, and goods services were withdrawn a year later.
-The Saffron Walden line closed to passengers on 7 September 1964 and to freight three months later.
+In 1952, the branch from Elsenham to Thaxted (known as the Gin & Toffee Line) was closed to passengers and goods services were withdrawn a year later.
+The branch line to closed to passengers on 7 September 1964 and to freight three months later.

-Electrification first came in the early 1960s under British Rail in sections.
-Electrification to Chingford included the Stratford – Lea Bridge – Hall Farm Junction section (although this was never completed), and the line from Liverpool Street to Broxbourne via Seven Sisters and the Southbury Loop was electrified.
-The route via Tottenham Hale was still operated by diesel traction, the British Rail Class 125 'Lea Valley' DMUs.
+Electrification came in sections; in the early 1960s under British Rail, the line to Chingford included the Stratford – – Hall Farm Junction section (although this was never completed), the line from Liverpool Street to Broxbourne via Seven Sisters, and the Southbury Loop was electrified.
+The route via Tottenham Hale was still operated by diesel traction, the Lea Valley diesel multiple units (DMUs).

-The line from Clapton Junction (on the Chingford line) through Tottenham Hale to Cheshunt and from Broxbourne to Bishops Stortford was electrified on 9 March 1969 and from there to Cambridge in 1987.
+The line from Clapton Junction, on the Chingford branch line through to and from to was electrified on 9 March 1969 and from there to Cambridge in 1987.
 Stratford to Coppermill Junction was electrified in 1989.
-The power supply is 25 kV AC overhead line.
+The overhead line power supply is energised at 25 kV AC.

-In 1991, a single-track branch line to Stansted Airport was opened, and services to London Liverpool Street commenced.
+In 1991, a single-tracked branch line to was opened and services to London Liverpool Street commenced.